Mimosa hostilis Inner Root Bark| Jurema | Our Best | Hidden Valley | MHRB

 For many centuries, the Aztecs and other indigenous groups used the Mimosa hostilis / tenuiflora root bark, to treat skin burns and wounds.
 They also used it to make tea.
 Furthermore, Mimosa tenuiflora /hostilis is an excellent body paint or natural coloring agent for textiles.
 This tree has played a major role in the traditions of different indigenous tribes in South and Central America.

 Our products are not certified by the FDA neither Health Canada for human consumption.
 They are sold for incense and soap making purposes, decorative purposes and/or legitimate ethnobotanical research.
 Our products are not sold and intended for human consumption.
 The information given about the plants is for academic purposes only and not intended to be used medically.
 New Herbals, its suppliers, agents, employees and distributors cannot be held accountable for any misuse of the products offered.

-Due to legislation we can not send to the following countries: Bulgary, Canada, France, Lithuania, Poland, Reunion, Russia and Ukraine
+Due to legislation we can not send to the following countries: Bulgary, Canada, France, Lithuania, Norway, Poland, Reunion, Russia, Switzerland and Ukraine

 We offer two types of shipping

 - REGISTERED: This comes with tracking and is much faster than our Free shipping.